 If you can't find answers to your questions below, email us and we'll add the info.

 For your security, we will be doing bag searches as you enter the festival both through the main and pedestrian entrances.
 We will also be doing ID checks if we feel it's appropriate to do so.
 This is a licencing agreement and we thank you in advance for your co-operation.

 We use e-ticketing (Eventbrite).
 Our scanners can read BOTH printed tickets (barcodes) and directly from phones too so you don't need to print anything out if you have a phone or a tablet with your e-ticket email (most importantly the barcode).
 Every barcode is unique and can only be used once so there is no transferring of tickets possible.
 If the barcode you present has already been used, you will be refused entry, or will need to buy more tickets on the gate (which cost more).

 When your barcode has been scanned, you will then be allocated your wristband/s.
 If you are camping, only Weekender wristbands with Camping on them too allows you entry into the camping/caravanning areas.

 We have camping fields specifically for festival goers (a family camping area and a group camping area attached to the main site and then a caravan and camper van field a short walk from the main site).
 ONLY those with camping wristbands will be allowed into the camping areas.
 If you prefer a B&B or hotel then we can recommend the following, but there are many more in the local area:

 We have a parking field at the festival site, a big field next to the main site so not too far to walk at all!
 Parking is included in your ticket price so please park here rather than anywhere in the village as it causes blocks.
 Just to reiterate, it's FREE!

 Under no cicumstances are dogs are allowed at the festival, for many reasons.
-However, GUIDE DOGS are of course permitted!
+However, GUIDE/ALERT DOGS are of course permitted!
 (Please let us know in advance if you'll be bringing one so we can let our teams know)